the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 A class has a constructor to make it instantiable.
 The constructor takes arguments and assigns them to the class instance.
 A class can also define functions.
 Because the function is associated with a class, it is called a method, or a class method.

-The Developer class is only the class declaration we user here, as you can create multiple instances of a class by invoking it.
+The Developer class is only the class declaration we use here, as you can create multiple instances of a class by invoking it.
 It is similar to the ES6 class component, which has a declaration, but you have to use it somewhere else to instantiate it:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~